|

 in detail

-what you understand a Death Midwife
+what you understand a practitioner of

 does that relate to your understanding

-of a Birth Midwife? |
+of a (birth) midwife? |

 d. |